metaphacts/metaphactory-docker-compose/README.md

 ### Initial Deployment

+The following instructions are tested and validated on Linux and macOS.
+If running on Windows, please use the PowerShell UI for maximum compatibility.

 To create a new deployment, start as follows:

 1. Clone this GIT repository with `git clone https://github.com/metaphacts/metaphactory-docker-compose.git`